MARCHING COMPASSES (cont'd)

 CRUCHONS & EMONS

-PROFILE - The brand Cruchon & Emons appears on two different compass models which were used during WWI.
+The brand Cruchon & Emons appears on two different compass models which were used during WWI.
 We guess that this was a Swiss manufacturer but we lack evidence.
+The patent was filed by LONGINES.
+Thank you for helping.

-Another model (a prismatic Verner's pattern) was engraved LONDON.
+- Another model (prismatic Verner's pattern) was engraved LONDON.

 Back to ALPHABETICAL SEARCH (Marching Compasses)